Jem256/bitdevskla.org/content/about/_index.md

-Please contact the organizers if you'd like to present at a future Socratic event or have a recommended topic for discussion, or find the PR on the [BitDevsNBO GitHub repo](https://github.com/BitDevsNBO/bitdevsnbo) and add a comment.
+Please contact the organizers if you'd like to present at a future Socratic event or have a recommended topic for discussion, or find the PR on the [BitDevsKLA GitHub repo](https://github.com/BitDevsKLA/BitDevsKLA) and add a comment.
 There are different requirements for presentations depending on the nature of the project.
 Check our list of suggestions for [where to find topics](/about/find-topics) for future seminars.